 Again, the appeal that he gave in regard to the Feast of Tabernacles and why he was instituting something new was convenience.
 Remember, did not the law say that three times a year all your males appear before the Lord your God, and that meant traveling to Jerusalem.

 The reasoning sounded good.
 Jerusalem was too far.
 In addition to this, they were a bit further north than the Jews were, so their harvest season was a little bit later than it was in Judea, and therefore the Feast of Tabernacles represented more of a financial risk for them.
 So, they decided, "Why not have it a month later?"
 "Yeah, that sounds really logical.
-That is good; that is practical, then the Feast of Tabernacles will never fall near the harvest season and we will not have to worry that we are going to lose our crop because we are keeping the feast."
+That's good; that's practical, then the Feast of Tabernacles will never fall near the harvest season and we won't have to worry that we're going to lose our crop because we're keeping the feast."

 "Wow, what wisdom!
-Why did we not think of this before?
-Jeroboam, you are really a leader."
+Why didn't we think of this before?
+Jeroboam, you're really a leader."
 Can you not see the carnal mind working?

 Ezekiel is telling us where this pragmatic, practical approach, led the people.
 It led them right into idolatry because through the years, they gradually forgot the rest of the holy days.
 Not only did the Feast of Tabernacles slide by the board, but eventually the others slid by the board as well, and then the weekly Sabbath also disappeared and we find God condemning Israel for two major sins.
 This is why they went into captivity—idolatry and Sabbath-breaking.